sneakdella/it341_Intro_to_Sysadmin/README.md

 The first two assignments listed are working with the Linux tool "sed"

+The final project script file is named: "final_script.sh"

+The script is located under "Final_project"

 ############## FINAL PROJECT FOLDER, VERY IMPORTANT###############################################
 The final project uses "sed" extensively to almost fully automate an installation of a Ubuntu Server.
 It will modify the following files: